SharePoint 2007 migration options to consider

 A simple sample plan

 There may need to be wider consensus with leadership and other admins on the path your SharePoint Upgrade will take.
 SharePoint Server Administrators often cooperate with Microsoft SQL Server admins, work with Networking and Security teams, and more.
-Where there are a lot of stakeholders, you may need to build agreement for, or adjust, your upgrade and migration plan.
-For example, if you migrate data so that part of your company uses SharePoint Online in Office 365, there will likely need to be performance tuning or testing inside your network.
+Where there are many stakeholders, you may need to build agreement for, or adjust, your upgrade and migration plan.
+For example, if you migrate data so that part of your company uses SharePoint Online in Microsoft 365, there will likely need to be performance tuning or testing inside your network.
 Affected teams should be informed ahead of time.

 In my simple sample, I show a SharePoint administrator's proposal and then list out the plan that all the stakeholders agreed upon.
 For clarity, document your agreements and decisions.